mariusmym/Noir_SF200_Theme/README.md

 # User editable files

-I also icluded the .psd editable files, so you can easly modiffy the images in order to further customize the theme to match your preferences.
+I also included the editable **.psd** files, so you can easily modify the images and further customize the theme to match your preferences.
+Some layers are a little messed up, but you can figure them out eventually.
+Shapes and text are not rasterized, so you can change the colors more easily.
-All .psd files have a .png matching file so you can prewiev what is all about.
+Each **.psd** file comes with a matching .png preview, so you can quickly see what it’s about.

 # Tools